What is the difference between Fiber, Cable, DSL, and VDSL Internet?

 With DSL technology, your Internet connection runs through existing copper phone lines.
 Because the phone lines build the oldest infrastructures everywhere, DSL Internet is available in many areas where cable and fiber Internet, including rural areas, cannot offer.
 DSL is the most common Internet connection in many countries, Germany included.

 Even though DSL internet uses your current phone lines, it does not affect the phone calls (as it used to with its predecessor- the dial-up Internet connection).
 In other words, you may be connected to the Internet line 24/7, and any incoming or outgoing calls will not disrupt your connection.

 What are the benefits of the DSL Internet connection?

 Next to cable Internet, DSL is the most widely available internet connection worldwide.
-It is a useful solution for reliable and affordable Internet access for less populated areas where the “modern” types f internet connection are not provided by any ISP.
-The Internet setup is fast and easy, having in mind that many homes and offices still use landline phones and have telephone jacks.
+It is a useful solution for reliable and affordable Internet access for less populated areas where any ISP does not provide the “modern” Internet connection types.
+The Internet setup is fast and easy, considering that many homes and offices still use landline phones and have telephone jacks.

 DSL is a dedicated connection, your company won’t have to share bandwidth with neighbors, like the cable connection.